| Lunch & Light Dishes

 - This dish is great with an assortment of vegetables you may have on hand.
-Instead of—or in addition to—corn, you can use broccoli or cauliflower florets, chopped celery or carrots, diced potatoes, or sliced mushrooms.
+Instead of—or in addition to—corn, you can use broccoli or cauliflower florets, chopped celery or carrots, diced potatoes, peas, sliced mushrooms.
 Just add them along with the onion in step 2.

 Thanks for your reviewing this recipe!
 We are looking over your comments and will post as many as possible.

 This reminds me of eating at an old farmhouse kitchen.
 Hearty and delicious yet simple.
 I have tried this with variations and it is always good.

 This is a family favorite!
 Love the fact that we can use leftover chicken from roasting it last night, too.
 I added broccoli, carrots, peas, and mushrooms for extra veggies.
 Will make many times again!